aminul91/aminul91-Academic_Unibamberg/README.md

 Student Dormatory System: A Master level Project which is basically a web application for Student Dormatory System.
 Programming language java.Databse MySQL DB

 Service Oriented Architecture Project: In this project Service was invoke with the implementation of Both REST and SOAP.
 JAXRS and JAXWS libray of JAVA have been implemented

+Distributed System Project: Basically the implementation of  Server Client Architecture with difference types of implementation such as UDP,JMS, Google RPC, JAXWS .programming language : Java

+Pet Counter: Android Application for counting Cow according to the Breed.It is the assignment of Mobile Software System Course at Master Level